evmos/evmos/docs/developers/guides/wallet_integration.md

 #### Sign and Broadcast the Transaction

 :::tip
-**Note**: The example below uses an Evmos Testnet [RPC node](../connect.md#public-available-endpoints).
+**Note**: The example below uses an Evoblock Testnet [RPC node](../connect.md#public-available-endpoints).
 :::

 <!-- textlint-disable -->
 After creating the transaction, developers need to send the payload to the appropriate wallet to be signed ([`msg.signDirect`](https://docs.keplr.app/api/#sign-direct-protobuf) is the transaction in Keplr format, and `msg.eipToSign` is the [`EIP712`](https://eips.ethereum.org/EIPS/eip-712) data to sign with MetaMask).

-With the signature, we add a Web3Extension to the transaction and broadcast it to the Evmos node.
+With the signature, we add a Web3Extension to the transaction and broadcast it to the Evoblock node.

 <!-- textlint-enable -->
 ```js